San Diego Zoo Safari Park: Asian Savanna and African Plains

 African Plains represents many regions and habitats.
 East Africa displays African buffalo, southern white rhinoceros, Rothschild's giraffe, reticulated giraffe, fringe-eared oryx, waterbuck, Nile lechwe, red lechwe, impala, Grant's gazelle, Thomson's gazelle, and a lagoon with East African crowned cranes, pink-backed pelicans, Dalmatian pelicans, African sacred ibises and great white pelicans.
-The North Africa exhibit represents the Sahel and Sahara Desert that houses scimitar-horned oryx, Barbary stag, red-fronted gazelle, Barbary sheep and Ankole-Watusi cattle.
-The Southern Africa field exhibits Grévy's zebras, waterbucks, kudus and an Ankole-Watusi.
+The North Africa exhibit represents the Sahel and Sahara Desert that houses scimitar-horned oryx, Barbary stag, red-fronted gazelle, Barbary sheep, Dromedary camels, and Ankole-Watusi cattle.
+The Southern Africa field exhibits Grévy's zebras.
 The South Africa field exhibit holds Masai giraffes, common eland, sable antelope, gemsbok, springbok, blue wildebeest and ostrich.
 The Central Africa region features a wooded waterhole with an island for saddle-billed storks, spur-winged geese, Lappet-faced vultures, Goliath herons, Egyptian geese, and Rüppell's vultures.
 On the shores of the lake are bongo antelope, red river hog, greater kudu, Ugandan kob, roan antelope, and other forest animals.

 Species of note in the open enclosures include two subspecies of giraffe, rhinos (it was the last New World zoo to have northern white rhinoceros), vultures, markhor, and many species of antelope, gazelle, and deer.
+The park houses the largest, most comprehensive collection of hoofed mammals (ungulates) in the world.
+However, the overall numbers of animals at the park have been greatly reduced.

 Tiger Trail

-The Sumatran tigers, Denver and Rakan (male), Joanne, Majel, Cathy, Debbie, and Diana, have three different exhibits, and there is a glass viewing window for visitors.
+The Sumatran tigers, Denver and Rakan (male), Majel, Cathy, Debbie, and Diana, have three different exhibits, and there is a glass viewing window for visitors.
 After raising $19.6 million for the new exhibit ground was broken on December 12, 2012.
 The new exhibit is named the Tull Family Tiger Trail after movie producer Thomas Tull and his wife.
 Tiger Trail opened May 24, 2014.
 In August 2017, a Bengal tiger cub named Moka was rescued by border police from a car on the Mexican border and brought to the zoo.

 The exhibits' matriarch, Delta, was euthanized on July 29, 2018, shortly after her birthday, due to old age.
-The current matriarch is her daughter, Joanne.
+Her daughter, Joanna, succeeded her as the matriarch until June 30, 2021 when she was relocated to the Phoenix Zoo.

+On July 12, 2023, Diana gave birth to two Sumatran tigers named Hutan and Puteri.
+Puteri means "princess" in Malay, the official language of Malaysia — one of few Asian territories where the Sumatran tigers can be found.
+Hutan is Malay for “forest.